 Already received a Microsoft audit or SAM letter?
 Our advisors run this response with you.

-SPLA reporting risk for hosters and service providers
+Microsoft Audit Defense4.
+SPLA reporting risk for hosters and the use rights that bound it

 The Services Provider License Agreement carries a different risk profile from a standard Enterprise Agreement because reporting is monthly and self-declared.
 You report what you deployed each month, you pay on that, and you carry the burden of proof when the numbers are reviewed.
 Gaps accumulate quietly and surface years later as a single large claim.